 Termination or Amendment.
-The Plan will remain in effect from the Effective Date until the date as of which it is terminated by the Company's board of directors, after which no award may be granted under the 2016 Plan.
-With the approval of the Company's board of directors, the plan administrator may terminate or amend the 2016 Plan at any time.
-However, shareholder approval will be required for any amendment (i) to the extent required by applicable law, regulation or stock exchange rule, (ii) to increase the number of shares available under 2016 Plan, (iii) to permit the grant of options or share appreciation rights with an exercise price below fair market value on the date of grant, (iv) to extend the exercise period for an option or share appreciation right beyond ten years from the date of grant, or (v) that results in a material increase in benefits or a change in eligibility requirements.
+The Plan will continue in effect until the date as of which it is terminated by the Board of Directors of the Company.
+With the approval of the Board of Directors of the Company, at any time and from time to time, the plan administrator may terminate, amend or modify the Plan.
+However, shareholder approval will be required for any amendment (i) to the extent required by applicable law, regulation or stock exchange rule, (ii) to increase the number of shares or ADSs available under Plan, (iii) to permit the grant of options or share appreciation rights with an exercise price below fair market value on the date of grant, (iv) to extend the exercise period for an option or share appreciation right beyond ten years from the date of grant, or (v) that results in a material increase in benefits or a change in eligibility requirements.
 Any amendment or termination must not materially adversely affect any participant without such participant's consent.